julianoczkowski/Expo-App/README.md

 - **Cloud Builds** - Using EAS for app building and distribution
 - **Troubleshooting** - Common issues and their solutions

+## 🔍 Context7 MCP Integration

+Both setup guides include instructions for integrating [Context7 MCP](https://github.com/upstash/context7), a powerful tool that provides:

+- **Up-to-date documentation** for Expo and React Native directly in your Cursor IDE
+- **Instant access** to API references, component guides, and code examples
+- **Simple setup** using the web-based MCP server URL
+- **Contextual help** while coding without leaving your development environment

+To use Context7, simply type `use context7` followed by your Expo or React Native question in Cursor's AI chat panel.
+This integration significantly speeds up development by providing accurate, current documentation at your fingertips.

 ## 🛠 Requirements

 - Node.js 22 LTS